Disabled states

 Read-only

-Use the read-only variation in cases where the content of a disabled component or element remains relevant or is important for the user to complete the task.
+Use the read-only variation in cases where the content of a disabled component or element remains relevant or is essential for the user to complete the task.

 This state allows the user to read the information without changing or interacting with it.